IanXSmith/joule-code-samples/doorbell-js/README.md

 This smart doorbell makes a noise with the buzzer when the Grove\* Touch Sensor is pressed.
 In addition, it displays a message on the LCD.

-Optionally, doorbell ring data can also be stored using the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account.
+Optionally, doorbell ring data can also be stored using the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS\* account.

 ## Hardware requirements

 Grove\* Starter Kit Plus, containing:

-1. Intel® Joule Expansion Board
+1. Intel® Joule™ development board
 2. [Grove\* Touch Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/ttp223.html)
 3. [Grove\* Buzzer](http://iotdk.intel.com/docs/master/upm/node/classes/buzzer.html)
 4. [Grove\* RGB LCD](http://iotdk.intel.com/docs/master/upm/node/classes/jhd1313m1.html)